QuantEcon/lecture-source-jl/source/rst/dynamic_programming/wald_friedman.rst

 So when we treat :math:`x=x_0` as the null hypothesis

--  We can think of :math:`L_1` as the loss associated with a type I error
+-  We can think of :math:`L_1` as the loss associated with a type I error.

--  We can think of :math:`L_0` as the loss associated with a type II error
+-  We can think of :math:`L_0` as the loss associated with a type II error.

 Intuition
 -------------------

-Let's try to guess what an optimal decision rule might look like before we go further
+Let's try to guess what an optimal decision rule might look like before we go further.

-Suppose at some given point in time that :math:`p` is close to 1
+Suppose at some given point in time that :math:`p` is close to 1.

-Then our prior beliefs and the evidence so far point strongly to :math:`x = x_0`
+Then our prior beliefs and the evidence so far point strongly to :math:`x = x_0`.

-If, on the other hand, :math:`p` is close to 0, then :math:`x = x_1` is strongly favored
+If, on the other hand, :math:`p` is close to 0, then :math:`x = x_1` is strongly favored.

-Finally, if :math:`p` is in the middle of the interval :math:`[0, 1]`, then we have little information in either direction
+Finally, if :math:`p` is in the middle of the interval :math:`[0, 1]`, then we have little information in either direction.

 This reasoning suggests a decision rule such as the one shown in the figure

 .. figure:: /_static/figures/wald_dec_rule.png
     :width: 50%

-As we'll see, this is indeed the correct form of the decision rule
+As we'll see, this is indeed the correct form of the decision rule.

-The key problem is to determine the threshold values :math:`\alpha, \beta`, which will depend on the parameters listed above
+The key problem is to determine the threshold values :math:`\alpha, \beta`, which will depend on the parameters listed above.

-You might like to pause at this point and try to predict the impact of a parameter such as :math:`c` or :math:`L_0` on :math:`\alpha` or :math:`\beta`
+You might like to pause at this point and try to predict the impact of a parameter such as :math:`c` or :math:`L_0` on :math:`\alpha` or :math:`\beta`.

 A Bellman equation
 -------------------

-Let :math:`J(p)` be the total loss for a decision maker with current belief :math:`p` who chooses optimally
+Let :math:`J(p)` be the total loss for a decision maker with current belief :math:`p` who chooses optimally.

 With some thought, you will agree that :math:`J` should satisfy the Bellman equation